 Allied Health Professions Schools in Texas

-An Allied Health Professions major is the 5th most popular major in this state.
+As a degree choice, Allied Health Professions is the 5th most popular major in the state.

 In Texas, a allied health major is more popular with women than with men.